 Risk of specific opportunistic infections increases below threshold CD4 counts of about 200/mcL for some infections and 50/mcL for others, as in the following:

 CD4 count < 50/mcL: Increased risk of cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
-Severe... read more (CMV) and Mycobacterium avium complex (MAC) infections Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more
+Severe... read more (CMV) and Mycobacterium avium complex (MAC) infections Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more

 Without treatment, risk of progression to AIDS is about 1 to 2%/year in the first 2 to 3 years of infection and about 5 to 6%/year thereafter.
 Eventually, AIDS almost invariably develops in untreated patients.